 Common challenges include

-• Fast-paced quarter schedules
+• Fast-paced quarters

 • Complex multi-step problems